World Boxing News Fighter of the Year for 2016, Vasyl Lomachenko is in contention to reclaim his crown ahead of the shortlist announcement for 2018.

-Srisaket Sor Rungvisai and Anthony Joshua, currently ranked at ten and twelve respectively, are further fighters sure to be nominated.
+Srisaket Sor Rungvisai and Anthony Joshua, currently ranked at ten and twelve respectively, may be part of a 12 to 14-strong gathering.

 Further outside the top ten, Miguel Berchelt, Danny Jacobs and Shawn Porter have enjoyed solid years.
-Whilst minimumweight star Wanheng Menayothin could be in with a shout after overtaking Floyd Mayweather on 52-0.
+Whilst minimumweight star Wanheng Menayothin could be in with a shout of making the list after overtaking Floyd Mayweather on 52-0.

-New kids on the block, Oleksandr Gvozdyk and Eleider Alvarez deserve to be in the shake-up as both defeated pound for pound champions in Sergey Kovalev and Adonis Stevenson.
+New kids on the block, Oleksandr Gvozdyk and Eleider Alvarez could well deserve to be in the shake-up as both defeated pound for pound champions in Sergey Kovalev and Adonis Stevenson.

 Winning world titles for the first time in 2018, Isaac Dogboe, Demetrius Andrade and World Boxing Super Series winner Callum Smith will be hoping to be involved.

-A nominee for Comeback of 2018, Nonito Donaire may well find himself announced on the New Year list.
-Whilst Jarrett Hurd and Hekkie Budler have impressed this year.
+A nominee for Comeback of 2018, Nonito Donaire may well find himself announced on the New Year list – at least in a Comeback of the Year capacity.
+Whilst Jarrett Hurd, Josh Warrington and Hekkie Budler have impressed this year.

-Ken Shiro, Kazuto Ioka and two-time WBN Young Fighter of the Year Kosei Tanaka will be bidding to fly the flag for the Asian contingent.
+Ken Shiro, Kazuto Ioka and two-time WBN Young Fighter of the Year Kosei Tanaka will be bidding to fly the flag for the Asian continent.

 For the full WBN Awards from 2010 – 2017 click here